Get familiar with the Lunacy interface

 The interface consists of the following main elements.

-- Libraries: Provides access to the document assets (symbols, layer and text styles), built-in libraries of icons, photos and vector images, as well as built-in and external UI kits.
+- Built-in Lunacy libraries of icons, photos and vector images, as well as collections of UI kits and plugins

 - The toolbar.
 Features all the primary Lunacy tools.
 For details about tools, click here.
 If you need more space or prefer shortcuts you can toggle off the display of the toolbar through the menu (View > Toolbar).